 Government of Netherlands – Tightening of tolerance criteria for coffeeshops

-Government of Netherlands – High-potency cannabis reclassified as hard drug
+Government of Netherlands – High-potency cannabis reclassified as a hard drug